-PERSONAL DATA: refers to all data collected at contract, during the normal operation of the Course, during feedback provided by DELEGATE
+PERSONAL DATA: refers to all data collected at contract, during the normal operation of the COURSE, during feedback provided by the DELEGATE

 FORMAL CPD: means a form of structured learning that has clear learning objectives and outcomes, such as a professional course or structured online training.
 It could also be learning that includes an assessment.

 1. The Contract

 1.1 This document sets out the conditions of sale which apply to the purchase of COURSEs with University College of Estate Management Online Academy (“UCEM Online Academy”).

 1.2 The contract is formed when you register on the COURSE for the first time.
 When you have registered we will send you an email to confirm that you have been registered on the COURSE and have now entered into a contract with UCEM.
 Please see Clause 7 which explains our right to end your contract and Clause 9, which explains your rights to cancel your contract.

 1.3 For online self-managed courses access to the COURSE is provided from the date of purchase.
 It is the responsibility of the DELEGATE to access the COURSE and certificates of completion while enrolment is active online.
 No refund will be given for any failure to do so.
 Extensions of access will be made available at our absolute discretion.

 1.4 For online tutor-supported courses and face to face events access to the COURSE is provided from the start date of the COURSE.
 The start date of each COURSE will be displayed on the UCEM Online Academy website.

 1.5 We reserve the right to postpone the start date of the COURSE by up to 28 days after the published start date where provision of the COURSE is supplied by a third party, and/or insufficient DELEGATES are registered on the COURSE.